 Get The Facts About Lump Sum Settlements Before You Make A Decision

-There are a number of good reasons to accept a lump sum claim settlement, but there are just as many reasons not to.
+There are a number of good reasons to accept a lump sum settlement for your workers’ compensation claim, but there are just as many reasons not to.
 Whether to accept the claim settlement depends on your injury, your medical needs, your financial situation and many other factors.

 At Cullen Legal in Bristol, we carefully review your situation and offer advice on whether a lump sum settlement is appropriate.
 It is always your decision whether to accept a settlement.
 It is our job to make sure your decision is an informed one that weighs all the factors.

-There are two aspects to a workers’ compensation claim: the medical side (hospital and doctor fees) and the indemnity side (lost wages).
+There are two aspects to a workers’ compensation claim: the medical side (hospital and doctor fees) and the indemnity side (compensation of lost wages).
 You can accept a lump sum for wage loss compensation and not for medical compensation, or vice versa.
-An experienced workers’ comp lawyer can help negotiate the best settlement possible based on your circumstances.
+An experienced workers’ comp lawyer can help negotiate the most favorable settlement possible based on your circumstances.

 Whether to accept a lump sum settlement will depend on many factors.
 Some factors to consider include:

-- Improvement of health — Some of our clients feel it is a good idea to accept a settlement before their health is back to 100 percent.
+- Improvement of health – Some of our clients feel it is a good idea to accept a settlement before their health is back to 100%.